gitlabhq/gitlabhq/doc/gitlab-geo/README.md

 # GitLab Geo

-> **Note:**
+> **Notes:**
-This feature was introduced in GitLab 8.5 EE as Alpha.
+- This feature was introduced in GitLab Enterprise Edition 8.5 as Alpha.
-We recommend you use with at least GitLab 8.6 EE.
+  We recommend you use with at least GitLab Enterprise Edition 8.6.
+- GitLab Geo is part of [GitLab Enterprise Edition Premium][ee].

 GitLab Geo allows you to replicate your GitLab instance to other geographical locations as a read-only fully operational version.